Snow: Self-organizing Broadcast Protocol for Cloud: Experiment

 The fan-out value $k$ is a user-adjustable parameter.
-In our experiments, we fixed the number of nodes at 600 and gradually increased the $k$ from 2 to 8.
+In our experiments, we fixed the number of nodes at 600 and gradually increased $k$ from 2 to 8.
 Figure \ref{fig:change num and k}B illustrates the impact of the $k$ on LDT, indicating that the optimization effect of increasing the $k$ tends to saturate when the value becomes too large.
-This is because a reduction in LDT only occurs when increasing the fan-out, which effectively reduces the tree height.
-However, if a higher $k$ no longer decreases the tree height, each node will have to forward more messages, which may instead lead to an increase in LDT.
-Moreover, we observed that in the Snow protocol, the RMR (Relative Message Redundancy) of nodes remains stable regardless of changes in the $k$.
-This is because RMR measures the average fan-out traffic per node.
+This phenomenon arises as a reduction in LDT only occurs when increasing the fan-out, which effectively reduces the tree height.
+Moreover, we observed that in the Snow protocol, the RMR of nodes remains stable regardless of changes in the $k$.
+This occurs because RMR measures the average fan-out traffic per node.
 As the fan-out increases, more nodes become leaf nodes, which have a $k$ of zero, thereby keeping the overall average fan-out stable.
-Notably, the coloring algorithm consistently achieves the lowest LDT in the figure.
-This phenomenon can be attributed to the algorithm’s characteristics: each node has two non-overlapping paths for receiving messages, and the construction of the two trees occurs in parallel, effectively reducing transmission latency.

 In Snow, the tree height determines the number of hops required for message delivery, where each hop corresponds to a message forwarding event.
-The relationship between tree height,$n$, and $k$ is as follows:
+The relationship between tree height, $n$, and $k$ is as follows:

 Here, H represents the tree height.
-We can observe that as $n$ increase, the tree height grows logarithmically, which is consistent with our experimental data.
-Snow users can calculate the time required for message convergence based on their chosen values of $k$ and $n$, as well as the time required for message convergence.
+We observe that as $n$ increases, the tree height grows logarithmically, which is consistent with our experimental data.
+Snow users are enabled to calculate the time required for message convergence based on their chosen values of $k$ and $n$, as well as the time required for message convergence.